keboola/developers-docs/extend/docker/tutorial/automated-build.md

  and create a new account and register your vendor.

-The [Get credentials to ECR repository API call](http://docs.kebooladeveloperportal.apiary.io/#reference/0/apps/get-credentials-to-ecr-repository) will create a repository and temporary credentials to log into AWS ECR registry and to upload your image.
+The [Get credentials to ECR repository API call](http://docs.kebooladeveloperportal.apiary.io/#reference/0/apps/get-credentials-to-ecr-repository) will create a repository and temporary credentials to log into AWS ECR registry and to upload your Docker image.

-If you want to integrate this process in a CI tool like Travis or CircleCI, you certainly do not want to use your Keboola Developer Portal credentials to log in.
-For this case the [Generate credentials for service account](http://docs.kebooladeveloperportal.apiary.io/#reference/0/vendors/generate-credentials-for-service-account)
- API call will create a service user which credentials are safe to share with Travis or the CI tool of your choice.
+If you want to integrate this process in a CI tool like Travis or CircleCI, you should not use your Keboola Developer Portal credentials to log in.
+For this case the [Generate credentials for a service account API call](http://docs.kebooladeveloperportal.apiary.io/#reference/0/vendors/generate-credentials-for-service-account) will create a service user whose credentials are safe to share with Travis or the CI tool of your choice.

 ### Sample integration with Travis CI

-Generate the username and password using [Generate credentials for service account API call](http://docs.kebooladeveloperportal.apiary.io/#reference/0/vendors/generate-credentials-for-service-account) and save these environment variables
+Generate the service username and password using [Generate credentials for service account API call](http://docs.kebooladeveloperportal.apiary.io/#reference/0/vendors/generate-credentials-for-service-account) and save these to environment variables

  - `KBC_DEVELOPERPORTAL_USERNAME` with the login
  - `KBC_DEVELOPERPORTAL_PASSWORD` with the password